tadaspetra/website/src/content/posts/2023/finding-your-voice.md

 ## How to find your voice?

-Not gonna lie, I typed out this question for myself and the real answer is I don't know.
-But I thinkI have the initial steps to get there eventually.
+Not gonna lie, I typed out this question for myself, and the real answer is I don't know.
+But I think I have the initial steps to get there eventually.

 Fact (i think): You are not going to find your voice by thinking it through.